DoomHammer/talks/cppeurope2021/slides.md

 # Icecream - installation

 - developers recommend using distro's package
-- ready-made docker containers are convenient too:
-  - cbarraco/icecc-scheduler
-  - cbarraco/icecc-daemon
+  - `sudo apt install icecc`
+  - `sudo apt install icecc-scheduler`
+  - `sudo apt install icecream-sundae`

 ???
-take a look at Dockerfiles
-adapt if newer IceCC is needed
+- `icecc` has client and daemon (both required for remote builds)
+- scheduler - on one host only (two possible, automatic fallback)
+- sundae - optional
 ---

 # Icecream - configuration

+- firewall
+  - TCP: 10245, 8765, 8766
+  - UDP: 8765
+- other defaults should work fine
 - persistent connections:
   - `--scheduler-host` for daemon
   - `--persistent-client-connection` for scheduler
-- firewall
-  - TCP: 10245, 8765, 8766
-  - UDP: 8765

 ???

-Defaults work fine.
 icecc must be in your path - that's all.
 Network should be fast.
 Avoid far away nodes.
 Scheduler should have dedicated resources - sensitive to latency.